arkq/bluez-alsa/doc/bluealsad.8.rst

 control is optionally provided by the AVRCP profile. **bluealsad** provides a single, consistent, abstracted interface for volume control of PCMs.
 This interface can use the native Bluetooth features or alternatively **bluealsad** also implements its own internal volume control, called "soft-volume".
-For A2DP the default is to use soft-volume, but this can be overridden to use the Bluetooth native support where available by using the ``--a2dp-volume`` command line option.
-For HFP/HSP the default is to use Bluetooth native volume control.
+The default behavior is to use native Bluetooth volume control.

 When using soft-volume, **bluealsad** scales PCM samples before encoding, and after decoding, and does not interact with the Bluetooth AVRCP volume property